-The C cycle in soil is expected to largely respond to seasonal climatic conditions in the temperate and boreal zones.
-The high photosynthetic activity of trees during the summer period (with favourable temperature and light conditions) drops to zero in winter when it is reduced by light limitation and temperatures below the freezing point.
-Consequently, carbon allocation belowground varies dramatically with consequences for soil biota (Högberg et al., 2010; Kaiser et al., 2010).
-In our previous study, we have demonstrated that microbial communities in the coniferous Picea abies forest topsoil are similar among seasons, but their activity differs dramatically (Žifčáková et al., 2016).
-The pool of transcripts differs among seasons, especially in the soil where the share of fungal transcripts decreases by 50% in winter, the ECM activity being particularly reduced (Žifčáková et al., 2016).
+The aims of this study was to use the combination of metagenomics and metatranscriptomics to explore the drivers of C cycling in a coniferous forest topsoil ecosystem.
+C cycling in soil is expected to largely respond to seasonal climatic conditions in temperate and boreal zones.
+The high photosynthetic activity of trees during the summer period (with favourable temperature and light conditions) is minimal in winter, when it is reduced by light limitations and temperatures below the freezing point.
+Consequently, carbon allocation belowground varies dramatically and directly impacts soil biota (Högberg et al., 2010; Kaiser et al., 2010).
+In our previous study, we have demonstrated that the presence of microbial communities in the coniferous Picea abies forest topsoil are similar among seasons, but their activities differ dramatically (Žifčáková et al., 2016).
+The pool of transcripts differs among seasons, especially in the soil where fungal transcripts were observed to significantly decrease (by 50%) in winter, with ECM-associated activity being particularly reduced (Žifčáková et al., 2016).
 The consequences of seasonality on the C cycle are not known, but it can be hypothesized that the reduced input of photosynthate C in winter can be replaced by more intensive utilization of recalcitrant C compounds, especially polysaccharides, in winter by saprotrophic bacteria and fungi.
 These organisms should also benefit from the reduced competition with the starving ECM fungi.
 The reduction of saprotrophic activity by ECM, called the “Gadgill effect” was frequently addressed but its existence and extent are still under debate (Fernandez and Kennedy 2016).

-The aims of this study was to use the combination of metagenomics and metatranscriptomics to explore the C cycling in the coniferous forest topsoil in the ecosystem described previously (Žifčáková et al., 2016).
-The metagenomics has the power to provide the PCR-unbiased picture of the community composition and the functional potential of individual taxa.
-The metatranscriptomic dataset was used to predict C-cycling GHs and AAs with sufficient reliability and resolution using a comprehensive database of available fungal genomes.
-We hypothesized that the absence of simple C compounds in winter results in the increase of importance of other C sources, namely plant polysaccharides (cellulose, pectin and hemicellulose) and fungal biomass from decomposing ECM mycelia.
-The reduction of fungal activity in winter in general and of ESM in particular that was observed previously (Žifčáková et al., 2016), is expected to increase the share of bacteria and saprotrophic fungi in decomposition.
-Here we show which sources of C are used, who are their users and how does C cycling vary with changing labile C abundance between summer and winter.
+In this study, we leverage the power of metagenomics to characterize the community composition and the functional potential of individual taxa combined with metatranscriptomic datasets to predict C-cycling GH- and AA-associated activities with sufficient reliability and resolution using a comprehensive database of available fungal genomes.
+We hypothesize that the absence of simple C compounds in winter results in the increase of importance of other C sources, namely plant polysaccharides (cellulose, pectin and hemicellulose) and fungal biomass from decomposing ECM mycelia.
+The reduction of fungal activity in winter in general and of ESM in particular that was observed previously (Žifčáková et al., 2016) is expected to increase the share of bacteria and saprotrophic fungi in decomposition.
+Here, we identify which sources of C are used, who is associated with their metabolism, how C cycling varies with changing labile C abundance between summer and winter.

 Materials and Methods